Keith-Dao/Numpy-Nerual-Net/README.md

 - Metrics to track during validation
 - Only accepts the valid metrics listed above
 - Optional, defaults to no metrics if none are provided

+---

+**test_metrics**: list[str]

+- Metrics to track during testing
+- Only accepts the valid metrics listed above
+- Optional, defaults to no metrics if none are provided and skips testing